Difference Between Hadoop vs RDBMS

 The components of RDBMS are mentioned below.

-Columns in a table are stored horizontally, each column represents a field of data.
+- Columns: A horizontally-stored column in a table represents each field of data.

-Head to Head Comparison Between Hadoop and RDBMS (Infographics)
+Head to Head Comparison Between Hadoop vs RDBMS (Infographics)

-Below is the top 8 Difference Between Hadoop and RDBMS:
+Below is the top 8 Difference Between Hadoop vs RDBMS:

-Following is the key difference between Hadoop and RDBMS:
+Following is the key difference between Hadoop vs RDBMS:

 An RDBMS works well with structured data.
-Hadoop will be a good choice in environments when there are needs for big data processing on which the data being processed does not have dependable relationships.
-When a size of data is too big for complex processing and storing or not easy to define the relationships between the data, then it becomes difficult to save the extracted information in an RDBMS with a coherent relationship.
+Hadoop will be a good choice in environments where there is a need for big data processing in which the data being processed does not have dependable relationships.
+When the data size is too big for complex processing and storing, or it is not easy to define the relationships between the data, it becomes difficult to save the extracted information in an RDBMS with a coherent relationship.
 Hadoop software framework work is very well structured semi-structured and unstructured data.
-RDBMS database technology is a very proven, consistent, matured and highly supported by world best companies.
+Highly-supportive world-class companies use RDBMS database technology because it is proven, consistent, mature, and reliable.
 It works well with data descriptions such as data types, relationships among the data, constraints, etc. Hence, this is more appropriate for online transaction processing (OLTP).

-What will be the future of RDBMS compares to Bigdata and Hadoop?
+What will be the future of RDBMS compared to Bigdata and Hadoop?
 Do you think RDBMS will be abolished anytime soon?

-“There’s no relationship between the RDBMS and Hadoop right now — they are going to be complementary.
+“There’s no relationship between the RDBMS and Hadoop right now — they will be complementary.
 It’s NOT about rip and replaces: we’re not going to get rid of RDBMS or MPP, but instead use the right tool for the right job — and that will very much be driven by price.”- Alisdair Anderson said at a Hadoop Summit.

-Below is the comparison table between Hadoop and RDBMS.
+Below is the comparison table between Hadoop vs RDBMS.

 Feature | RDBMS | Hadoop |